 After completing GMC requirements, if you wish to compete for entry into the last two years of the program, you must do so under the requirements of the POC selection system.
 This system uses factors such as grade point average, physical fitness score, aptitude test scores and the detachment commander’s evaluation to determine if you have officer potential.
 After selection, during the summer you must successfully complete a two week Field Training course at Maxwell Air Force Base, Alabama before entering the POC.
 In the POC, you apply what you have learned in the GMC and at Field Training.
 You manage the cadet corps, design the physical training, and run the leadership laboratories.
 Our detachment has a cadet corps based on the Air Force organizational pattern of flight, squadron, group, and wing.
 Emphasis is placed on group discussions and cadet presentations.
 Classroom topics include management, communication skills, and national defense policy.
 Once you have enrolled in the POC, you are enlisted in the Air Force Reserve and assigned to the Obligated Reserve Section.
 This entitles you to a monthly $300-$500 nontaxable subsistence allowance during the academic year.

 All Air Force officers are leaders, supervisors and managers.
 We prepare cadets for this responsibility in AFROTC during weekly activities which test leadership and people skills.
 This cadet-centered program allows students to practice the skills learned in class through a variety of activities.

 MILITARY LEADERSHIP MINOR

 All ISU students have the option to get a Military Leadership Minor.
 This minor requires 5 additional credit hours in addition to the Air Force ROTC curriculum.
-For more information consult the ISU Undergraduate Catalogue here.
+For more information consult the ISU Undergraduate Catalog here.